bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 ### JSX is JavaScript

-Remember, JSX is simply an alternative syntax for normal JavaScript&mdash;it is not magic.
+Remember, JSX is simply an alternative syntax for normal JavaScript—it is not magic.
 This means that you can use JSX as a normal value.

 ```jsx
 const header = <h1>Hello World</h1>;